TheAmberlamps/unit-4-game/README.md

 The big hump to get over here was getting the numbers I needed to be generated within a certain range, i.e. not larger than 125, but not lower than 25.
-There's actually still a strange bug in my code that occasionally returns a smaller than desired required number, I'll have to review it at a later date and try to iron it out.

 Generating new values every game was a cinch though, I simply stored the individual math.random functions in variables and